matancarmeli7/cloudlet/Docs/OCP 4.x Upgrade to Minor and Major Version in restricted networking environment.md

 ```
 ##
 *4. Upgrade your cluster to latest minor version*

 Now you can go to your Ocp console --> Administration --> Cluster settings --> Details --> Update
 This process will run in background and can take a while.
+At the end of the process your cluster will be up to date (With latest minor version of the same major version)